Glastonbury: Culture

 In a 1904 novel by Charles Whistler entitled A Prince of Cornwall Glastonbury in the days of Ine of Wessex is portrayed.
 It is also a setting in the Warlord Chronicles, a trilogy of books about Arthurian Britain written by Bernard Cornwell.
 Modern fiction has also used Glastonbury as a setting including The Age of Misrule series of books by Mark Chadbourn in which the Watchmen appear, a group selected from Anglican priests in and around Glastonbury to safeguard knowledge of a gate to the Otherworld on top of Glastonbury Tor.
 John Cowper Powys's novel A Glastonbury Romance is set in Glastonbury and is concerned with the Grail.
-The historical mystery novel Grave Goods by Diana Norman (writing under the pen name Ariana Frankin) is set in Glastonbury just after the abbey fire and concerns the supposed graves of Arthur and Guinevere, as well as featuring other landmarks such as the Tor.
+The historical mystery novel Grave Goods by Diana Norman (writing under the pen name Ariana Franklin) is set in Glastonbury just after the abbey fire and concerns the supposed graves of Arthur and Guinevere, as well as featuring other landmarks such as the Tor.

 The Children's World charity grew out of the festival and is based in the town.
 It is known internationally (as Children's World International).
 It was set up by Arabella Churchill in 1981 to provide drama participation and creative play and to work creatively in educational settings, providing social and emotional benefits for all children, particularly those with special needs.
 Children's World International is the sister charity of Children's World and was started in 1999 to work with children in the Balkans, in conjunction with Balkan Sunflowers and Save the Children.
 They also run the Glastonbury Children's Festival each August.

+Glastonbury Assembly Rooms is a small venue for music and the arts, which was built in 1864 near the Glastonbury Abbey Wall.
+The Assembly Rooms was the centre of the original Glastonbury Musical Festival which ran from 1914 to 1925 and was a forerunner of the present day Glastonbury Festival.
+For years, the building continued to be a centre of local culture but fell into disuse after World War Two and would almost have been demolished.
+However, thanks to renewed public interest in the 1970s the Assembly Rooms became again a centre of the arts.

-The local Brass Band is Glastonbury Brass which is currently placed in the 1st section for the West of England area.
+The local Brass Band is Glastonbury Brass.
 The band was founded in 2017 when the old Yeovil Town Band relocated after running into financial difficulty following a "notice to quit" on its rehearsal facility in September 2016.
-The band is featured twice on the Haiku Salut album There Is No Elsewhere (2018) and can be heard on the tracks Cold To Crack The Stones and The More And Moreness.
+The band is featured twice on the Haiku Salut album There Is No Elsewhere (2018) and can be heard on the tracks "Cold To Crack The Stones" and "The More And Moreness."
 In February 2020, the band was involved in the launch of Johnny Mars's "Dare to Dream" project aimed at raising awareness of the effects mankind is having on the world.

 Glastonbury is the final venue for the annual November West Country Carnival.